How to Lose 20 Pounds in 3 Months – Start Today!

 Others believe that starving themselves, such as intermittent fasting, is the best way to lose weight.

 Everyone has an opinion on how to lose weight.

 Does it make sense that weight loss seems to be more complicated than rocket science?

 So, let’s simplify the easy steps that you can take to transform your body from fat to fit.

-If you are only 20 or 30 pounds overweight, you can see great results in 3 to 4 months.
+If you are only 30 pounds overweight, you will see great results in 3 to 4 months.

 For 50 or 60 pounds, you are looking at 6 to 7 months.